berkerol/photo-of-the-day/README.md

 # Photo of the Day

-* Downloads Bing Photo of the Day and makes it desktop background
+* Downloads Bing Photo of the Day or NASA Astronomy Picture of the Day and makes it desktop background
-* Saves all photos to *~/Pictures/Bing*
+* Saves all photos to *~/Pictures/Bing* or *~/Pictures/NASA*
+* Supports NASA photos of different dates with *-d* or *--date* arguments
-* Supports different local photos with *-l* or *--locale* arguments
+* Supports Bing photos of different locales with *-l* or *--locale* arguments
-* Supports different resolutions with *-r* or *--resolution* arguments (1920x1200 is watermarked, others are not)
+* Supports Bing photos of different resolutions with *-r* or *--resolution* arguments (1920x1200 is watermarked, others are not)

 ## Supported Desktops